lfeniri/FacebookSchool/README.md

 ---

-## ScreenShoot of test Application
+## ScreenShot of test Application
+When you clic in start button and say somthing like hello the boot ask you to subscribe :
 ![CLI Preview](imageDemo/ask_for_subscribe.jpg);
+answer YES. then choose if you are student of teacher
 ![CLI Preview](imageDemo/ask_for_status.jpg);
+You can find more options in menu :
 ![CLI Preview](imageDemo/menu.jpg);

 ---

 ## License
->You can check out the full license [here](https://github.com/IgorAntun/node-chat/blob/master/LICENSE)
+>You can check out the full license

 This project is licensed under the terms of the **MIT** license.